Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 - Instagram.
 For a popular React app, this technology is quite significant.
 Instagram owes technology to the app’s features, such as geolocation or search engine accuracy.

 - Netflix.
-In a blog post, Netflix’s developers officially stated that they chose React due to its startup speed, performance, and modularity.
+Netflix chose React due to its startup speed, performance, and modularity.
+They use it for their app, as well as for data visualization tools.

 - Airbnb.
 Airbnb, an online marketplace for listing and searching for private short-term rentals worldwide, is also written using React technology.